 Mode is "M17", reflector is "M17-M17", the module is "C" and the CAN (Channel Access Number) is 0.
 The M17-M17 module C reflector is one of the more active reflectors.
 You will find most of the M17 developers monitor it.
 CAN is normally set to 0.

-M17-M17 module C, CAN 0 is set in my hotspot and it's where I hang out.
+M17-M17 module C, CAN 0 is set in my repeater and it's where I hang out.
 It's one of the most used M17 reflectors and holds a net every Friday at noon Eastern Time.
 The M17 developers hang out there too.

 CAN is Channel Access Number and your radio will not break squelch unless the transmit and receive CAN matches.
 CAN 0 is the default.